 - Your Motivation Letter should not be longer than an A4: However, many programmes may specify how many words are needed, the kind of fonts and line spacing to be used.
 Make sure you are aware of the programme’s preferred formatting standards.
 At the end, your letter of motivation should be contained in not more than two pages.

-- Do not start your Letter of Motivation by repeating your CV: Put some flesh on what you stated on your CV, something worth reading.
-Avoid bullet-pointing your qualities in your Letter of Motivation.
+- Do not start your Letter of Motivation by repeating your CV: Put some flesh on what you stated in your CV, something worth reading.